sandeepkhannavp/SIMPLE-BLOCKCHAIN-GO/README.md

-# SIMPLE-BLOCKCHAIN-GO - for (20XT48) Computer Networks lab @PSG COLLEGE OF TECHNOLOGY
+BLOCKCHAIN-GO - for (20XT48) Computer Networks lab @PSG COLLEGE OF TECHNOLOGY

 Blockchain network using GO - which includes